End of June,

 Again, I turn to Stark.

-This has very subtle texture in a slightly cooler color.
+This rug has a more subtle texture in a slightly cooler color.

-The design so far with rugs more or less in place
+The design so far with rugs in place

 Was adding the second rug necessary?
 Maybe not.